-Your comprehensive building and pest report with photos is emailed within 24 hours of your inspection.
-Same day reports on request.
+Your comprehensive building and pest report with photos is emailed on the same day as your inspection.

 Very reasonable prices keep us constantly in demand with new customers and referrals.